dirakx1/blockchain/README.md

 In conclusion, Hyperledger Iroha features a simple construction, modern, domain-driven C++ design, along with the consensus algorithm YAC.

 ### sawtooth lake
+Hyperledger Sawtooth, contributed by Intel, is a blockchain framework that utilizes a modular platform for building, deploying, and running distributed ledgers.
+Distributed ledger solutions built with Hyperledger Sawtooth can utilize various consensus algorithms based on the size of the network.
+By default, it uses the Proof of Elapsed Time (PoET) consensus algorithm, which provides the scalability of the Bitcoin blockchain without the high energy consumption.
+PoET allows for a highly scalable network of validator nodes.
+Hyperledger Sawtooth is designed for versatility, with support for both permissioned and permissionless deployments.